AudioBible/AudioBible/README.md

 # How to help, join the operation, bombs away!

-1. Pray, repent, read, hear and watch the videos
+1. Pray, repent, read, hear, watch the videos and go to church!

     MT 6:9 After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.